Geoffrey-Z/Multivariate-Time-Series-Forecasting-with-LSTMs-in-Keras-for-CORN-SWEET-Terminal-Market-Price/Report.md

 This architecture is a relatively simple LSTM network.
 It achieves an accuracy with an r-squared value of 0.82 on the test dataset.
 This was the simplest and most accurate model out of several variants I tried.
 Listed below are some of the variants I tried out.

 - Decreasing the number of dataset size from 770 (one price each week) to 64 (one price each month).
 This resulted by almost same training time.
 However, the accuracy decreased from r-squared value of 0.82 to 0.22.
 - Increasing the number of epochs from 125 to 1000.
 This resulted by 8 times training time.
 However, the accuracy decreased by ~4.8%.
-The model stared overfiting at 123th epoch.
+The model stared overfitting at 123th epoch.
-- Increasing the number of batch_size from 1 to 72.
+- Increasing the number of batch size from 1 to 72.
 This resulted in a faster training time.
 However, the accuracy decreased by ~2.3%.
 - Increasing the number of neurons in the first hidden layer from 50 to 4.
-This resulted in a almost same training time.
+This resulted in an almost same training time.
 This did not affect accuracy.
 - Adding another hidden layer after the first hidden layer.
 This did not affect accuracy.

 ### Code